When visiting a bonesetter's clinic or osteopathic clinic

 Since you cannot use health insurance in the following cases, you must cover the entire cost of treatment yourself.

-Case 1You receive a massage at a nearby osteopathic clinic because you ran a marathon and extreme muscle pain in your foot makes it hard to walk.You cannot use health insurance for medical treatment of mere stiff shoulders or muscular fatigue.
+Case 1You are treated at a neighborhood osteopathic clinic for stiff shoulders due to fatigue from daily activities.You cannot use health insurance for medical treatment of mere stiff shoulders or muscular fatigue.

 Case 2You are treated at an osteopathic clinic for a knee injury dating back from several years ago that flared up again.You cannot use health insurance for cases such as aftereffects of past injuries or traffic accidents.